lucasbivar/lucasbivar/README.md

 <h1 align="center"> Hey there 👋 </h1>

 <p align="center">Currently, I'm in second term of Computer Engineering at Federal Institute of Paraíba (IFPB) and I'm a researcher in the field of educational chatbots.
-I love solving problems using programming and I'm very interested in Computer Vision, Robotics, Software Engineering and Artificial Intelligence.
+I love solving problems using programming and I'm very interested in Software Engineering, Artificial Intelligence, Computer Vision and Robotics.
 I'm very proactive and I love teamwork.
 Be free to contact me :) </p>

 <br>